awsdocs/amazon-forecast-developer-guide/doc_source/gs-console.md

 ## Step 2: Train a Predictor<a name="gs-console-create-predictor"></a>

 To create a predictor, which is a trained model, choose an algorithm and the number \(length times frequency\) of predictions to make\.
 You can choose a particular algorithm, or you can choose **AutoML** to have Amazon Forecast process your data and choose an algorithm to best suit your dataset group\.
-For information about algorithms, see [Choosing an Amazon Forecast Algorithm](aws-forecast-choosing-recipes.md)\.
+For information about algorithms, see [Amazon Forecast Algorithms](aws-forecast-choosing-recipes.md)\.

 **To train a predictor**